agarkra/Trip-Data-Analysis/README.md

 Part1: Consist of Exploratory Data Analysis of the dataset and analysing the univariate and multivariate analysis between different parameters in the dataset.

 Part2: A machine learning model to predict trip_fare using travel_distance and travel_time.
-Measure the accuracy of the model and use the model to predict trip_fare for a trip with travel_distance of 3.5 kms and travel_time of 15 minutes
+Measure the accuracy of the model and use the model to predict trip_fare for a trip with travel_distance of 3.5 kms and travel_time of 15 minutes.

+Part3: Used h3 geospatial module with basemap to visualize the coordinates of pickup location and drop location using pickup longitude, pickup latitude, drop location longitude and latitude.